 Market cap is one measure of a company’s value.
 It’s calculated by multiplying the number of outstanding shares by the current share price, which means it represents the value of all of the company’s stock.
 A strong market cap might mean investors are comfortable buying more stock.

 Even though market cap gives you a clear sense of what the market values a company at, it’s based on market sentiment, which, in turn, is based on a multitude of consumer variables and market players.

 The GOBankingRates Evaluation calculates a company’s net worth using only full-year profits and revenue from the last three years and the company’s assets and liabilities.

-Based solely on Costco’s revenue and profits from the last three years, Costco’s net worth is over $80 billion.
+Based solely on Costco’s revenue and profits from the last three fiscal years, as well as its assets and liabilities, Costco’s net worth is over $125 billion.